10210944/WhereMyBus/README.md

-# 🚌 Find My Bus App
+# 🚌 Where My Bus App

-**Find My Bus** is an Android application designed to help commuters locate nearby buses in real-time.
+**Where My Bus** is an Android application designed to help commuters locate nearby buses in real-time.
 The app aims to make public transport more convenient, reliable, and accessible for everyone.

 ---